Tourist Attractions in Niagara Falls, Canada

 One of the newest attractions at Niagara Falls is the Niagara Skywheel, one of the largest observation wheels in Canada, standing 175 feet tall.
 You'll be amazed at the views out over the roaring falls and the surrounding countryside.
 If the day is clear, you'll be able to see the skyscrapers of Toronto out across Lake Ontario.

-Climate controlled gondolas means it's open year-round, and rides last between eight and 12 minutes.
-You can take these day or night.
-At night, you can see the city lights as well as Niagara Falls illuminated in various colors.
+Climate-controlled gondolas mean it's open year-round, and rides last between eight and 12 minutes.
+You can take this at any time, day or night.
+At night, you can see the city lights as well as Niagara Falls illuminated in various colors, and if you time it right, the nightly fireworks at 10pm.

 Official site: https://www.cliftonhill.com/attractions/niagara-skywheel